falsaform/django-encrypted-settings/README.md

 Typically in a container based deployment any secrets would be passed in as an environment variables.
 This becomes hard to manage and tedious as your project grows.

-Solutions like mozilla sops are great, but arent very git or DX friendly, you have no ability to defined multiple environments and you are also required to right logic in your application to capture these environment variables.
+Solutions like mozilla sops are great, but arent very git or DX friendly, you have no ability to define multiple environments and you are also required to write logic in your application to capture these environment variables.

-In my current job we store the secrets and configuration options in an ansible vault, one per host/group or environment We gather our application settings and secrets from ansible, decrypted any vault secrets and pass them into the container at run time as environment variables.
+In my current job we store the secrets and configuration options in an ansible vault, one per host/group or environment We gather our application settings and secrets from ansible, decrypt any vault secrets and pass them into the container at run time as environment variables.

 For each setting or secret an environment variable input needs to be declared inside the application.

-Lets say you need to debug an issue with production:

-You can look at logs for production, exec into the running container and debug from there, or download and run the production container, but if the secrets have changed in your source of truth, production is not replicable, nor can rollbacks to previous deployments or containers be relied upon.

-We have to declare the variables in a django settings partials and use django-environs to pull these variables in.

 This package aims to solve the problems across all environments in a DX friendly, secure and CICD friendly way.

-Configuration is done in a single file, A yml file which is split into environments (envs) and a set of defaults.
+Configuration is done in a single file, A yml file which is split into environments (!env's) and a set of defaults(!default).
 Secrets are encrypted per environment, each with their own password.
-The default set of configuration can also be encrypted if there are shared default secrets.
+The default configuration set can also be encrypted if there are shared default secrets.

 ### Base EYAML config
-A default configuration set must be defined which allows for project specific configuration to be defined, environmental settings override the default configuration and are merged on top.
+A !default tag set must be defined which allows for project specific configuration to be defined, environmental settings override the default configuration and are merged on top.

-The default environment can also be encrypted, if required.

-Encrypted variables in the the default configuration or environment are stored inline using a custom set of tags and encrypted using ansible vault.
+Encrypted variables in the the default configuration or environment are stored inline using a custom set of tags and encrypted using ansible vault (by default, fernet and another encryption options TBD).

 !secret for an unencrypted secret.
 !encrypted for encrypted version of the !secret tag.